 Ans: Inactive accounts are shut and they are closed and not used in the future.

-Dormant accounts on the other hand are not currently in use but can be called in action in the coming future.
+Dormant accounts on the other hand are not currently in use but can be called into action in the future.

-24. If Some Organization Has Got three Bank Accounts for Processing Their Payments, What is the Minimum Number of Ledgers it Needs?
+24. If Some Organization has three Bank Accounts for Processing Their Payments, What is the Minimum Number of Ledgers it Needs?

 Ans: In such a situation the organization would require three ledgers.
 One for each account.
 This will initiate proper accounting and reconciliation processes.

-25. What are Some Ways to Find out About bad Ddebts?
+25. What are Some Ways to Find out About bad Debts?

 Ans: Bad debts can be estimated in the following ways:-

 Q.26) What is the Acid-test ratio equation in accounting?

 Acid-test ratio= (Current assets – the inventory)/ Current liabilities